 Uses for Xywav

 Calcium oxybate, magnesium oxybate, potassium oxybate, and sodium oxybate combination is used to treat cataplexy (weak or paralyzed muscles) or excessive daytime sleepiness (EDS) in patients with narcolepsy.
 Narcolepsy is an uncontrollable desire for sleep or a sudden attack of deep sleep.
+This medicine is also used to treat idiopathic hypersomnia (IH).

 Before using Xywav